kuressaareametikool/TA20_portfoolio/README.md

 - Projects and completed works
 \
 I'm currently studying the software development in a Regional Training Centre, and during the school projects, I've been part of the teams that have completed following projects:
+1. pgrading the Timetable called _TAHVEL_
--- Upgrading the Timetable called _TAHVEL_
+2. Upgrading the mobile view of Timetable called _TAHVEL_
--- Upgrading the mobile view of Timetable called _TAHVEL_ -- Node-project and developing additional functionality to it
+3. Node-project and developing additional functionality to it

 \Besides those school projects, I'm also maintaining and providing copywriting following websites:
--- www.saarevolley.ee
+1. www.saarevolley.ee
--- www.keelesumin.ee
+2. www.keelesumin.ee